department-of-veterans-affairs/vets-website/content/pages/families-caregivers/social-work-services.md

 <div class="va-introtext">

-Find out how our VA social workers can help the Veteran or Servicemember you're caring for, as well as you and your family, and how to connect with a social worker near you.
+Find out how our VA social workers can help you and the Veteran or Servicemember you're caring for—and how to connect with a social worker near you.

 </div>